 We take the conversation further on Jim’s podcast, Greater Good Entrepreneur.

 When I was single and in my early 30’s living in Boston, I got into cycling.
 For no other reason than a friend saying, “Hey I’m doing a bike ride out in Concord this weekend, I’ve got an extra bike, why don’t you come too?”
 So I did, and after 40 miles of pedaling my friend’s too-big-for-me mountain bike around the beautiful suburbs and countryside outside Boston, I was hooked.
 Got my hands on a used road bike (actually, a pretty sweet old Specialized racing bike that still hangs proudly in my basement) and I started riding.

-Under the VSBO regulation, only Vermonters may see the offering documents and may invest in Vermont companies.
-More specifically, the verification of Vermont residency is a protection for the issuer (the entrepreneur) to ensure they are properly using the intra-state exemption (i.e. VSBO), which requires that both the offer and sale of securities be within the state of Vermont.
+The verification of Vermont residency is a protection for the issuer (the Vermont business) to ensure they are properly using the intra-state exemption (i.e. VSBO), which requires that both the offer and sale of securities be within the state of Vermont.